PFilippov1/vue-sneakers/README.md

 I truly enjoyed working with it and look forward to significantly expanding my knowledge of the framework!

+Here project [Sneakers Shop](https://vue-sneakers-fil.netlify.app/ "Link to the project") on  Vue + TypeScript

 ## ⚙️ Technology Stack:

 * **Vue 3**